 Thickness of Coating

 Thin coatings are better for heat transfer, while thick coatings can lead to diminished heat transfer and restricted airflow over the condenser coil.
-It’s important to remember that when fin spacing on condenser coils gets denser, a thick coating can cause fin bridging to occur, which severely restricting the efficiency of a condensing unit.
+It’s important to remember that when fin spacing on condenser coils gets denser, a thick coating can cause fin bridging to occur, which severely restricts the efficiency of a condensing unit.

 Flexibility and Impact Resistance

 Flexibility and impact resistance: An inflexible or brittle coating will crack or flake when the coils get hit or bent, which is a normal occurrence.
 When even the smallest portion uncoated metal is exposed, the underlying metal will begin to corrode.

 Condenser coils that will be exposed to sunlight should have a coating that is resistant to UV radiation.
 Several of the popular post-coats do not have inherent UV resistance and offer polyurethane “topcoat” to prevent rapid deterioration of their base coating.
 Polyurethane is UV resistant; however, the extra layer of polyurethane adds undesirable thickness to the coating.

 In recent years, the air conditioning industry has been striving to improve energy efficiencies and reduce cost.
 HVAC innovations include the all-aluminum micro-channel heat exchanger (MCHE), a technology used by the automotive industry for many decades.
 Benefits of MCHE include increased heat transfer and thermal performance, as well as the delivery of lower coil weights.
 Further, MCHE can reduce refrigerant charge by up to 85% and lower noise levels as a result of reduced fan speeds.
 With technological advancement comes challenges.
 MCHE is no exception, particularly when selected for installation in corrosive conditions.
 ElectroFin® E-Coat meets that challenge head on to extend useful service life.

 ElectroFin® E-Coat is used in many applications, including: